kalashnikovi/test/README.md

 - count: depends of business logic.
 Can be:
   - count of records in field "data"
   - count of deleted/updated records in database
+- data: result of operation.
+Can be:
+  - null
+  - object
+  - array
+- message: error message.
+Can be:
+  - null - if "status" equals 0(OK)
+  - error message - if "status" equals 1(ERROR)

 ### Cart